IM3S/LDAR_Sim/LDAR-Sim_inputs.md

 **Default input:** False

 **Description:**  A binary True/False to indicate whether the method is used to survey sites previously flagged by screening technologies.
-If true this method will only visit sites flagged
+If true this method will only visit sites flagged.

 **Notes on acquisition:** No data acquisition required.